 The survey by SHRM polled more than 2,200 human resource professionals to gain an understanding of the top challenges that are facing employers when it comes to people and their workplace culture during the coronavirus pandemic.

-We’ve highlighted the top challenges that the survey has found, and delved into how you can be adapting to these issues in your own company culture.
+I’ve highlighted the top challenges that the survey has found, and delved into how you can be adapting to these issues in your own company culture.

 71% of employers are struggling to adjust to remote work

 While remote working is nothing new, many businesses were not set-up operationally or prepared to switch their company to remote work practice.

 Despite remote working being a norm for numerous global organisations, many businesses have not had the experience or the knowledge to make the change seamless.
 This has resulted in a dramatic drop in productivity and concerns surrounding employee wellbeing.

 I conducted a free webinar in April to provide guidance on how businesses can support remote workers during a crisis.
 The webinar can be watched here.